njublockchain/crypto-casino-delegatee-mining/KDD_Rebuttal.md

 We acknowledge that in some blockchain application scenarios like smart contract interactions, rich semantic information does exist.
 However, in the GambleFi scenario we studied, transactions mainly represent the flow of funds, with relatively simple semantics mainly representing monetary transfers related to gambling activities.
 Therefore, we initially decided to focus our analysis on the numerical features of transactions to precisely capture this flow of funds.
 In future work, we plan to explore methods that combine numerical and semantic analysis to provide more comprehensive network analysis.

-**W3** For readers to fully grasp the scope and significance of the experiments, it would be beneficial if the authors could provide detailed statistical information regarding the volume and characteristics of the data used, specifically for both Ethereum and TRON.（提供有关所用数据的数量和特征的详细统计信息，特别是针对以太坊和TRON的数据）
+**W3** For readers to fully grasp the scope and significance of the experiments, it would be beneficial if the authors could provide detailed statistical information regarding the volume and characteristics of the data used, specifically for both Ethereum and TRON.

 **Response**